djoshea/sphinxcontrib-matlabdomain/docs/source/quickstart.rst

         #!/usr/bin/env python
         """This is my module docstring, which describes what my script does at length, so that users can figure out what it does.
-Conveniently this text is used both by argparse as command-line help text, and by Sphinx when generating HTML documentation.
+Conveniently this text is used both by argparse as help text in the shell, and by Sphinx when generating HTML documentation.
         """
         import argparse